Palace Super Falcons Women's Academy

-Palace Super Falcons is a South African women's association football club.
+Palace Super Falcons is a South African women's association football club that plays in the SAFA Women's Regional League, the third tier in South African women's soccer.

+They are three time national women's champions having won the title three times in a row in 2010, 2011, and 2012.

+History

 Palace Group formed Palace Super Falcons Women's Academy in 2002.
 Aiming to develop women soccer and young girls socially and to decrease their involvement in criminal activity, substance abuse and other social ill by participating in sport.
 The Palace Group also has a youth academy which provided for junior players from previously disadvantaged backgrounds in townships around Midrand.
 Both senior and junior players are actively participating in competitive women's football competitions around South Africa.